 When I’m leading a Bible study, I personally prefer a circle without tables.

 It creates a great level of intimacy and sharing, but I also know some of your group members may not respond well if they are used to tables.
 Perhaps you can encourage them to participate in an “experiment” for a meeting or two to see if they, too, notice a difference.
 Maybe they won’t miss their tables so much after all!

 Remember: How you set up the room will greatly decrease or increase the discussion.

-Your turn to share: How do you encourage others to participate during your team meeting, Bible study group, etc.?
+Your turn to share: How do you encourage group discussion in your team meeting, Bible study group, etc.?